Frequently Asked Questions

 Remember, if you’ve chosen a class that is not best for you, we will happily switch you to another class.

 You do not need a partner and we get just as many singles as couples registered.
-Before the course commences we
+We ask that you register in advance of course starting so we can do our best to match the ratio of leads to follows.

 Our classes are for teens and adults only and at present we don’t offer kids programs.
 The sessions run from